raktim97/hacktoberfest1/README.md

 # hacktoberfest1
-I'm participating in the Hacktoberfest for the first time.
+Participate in the ongoing Hacktoberfest by creating PR's.